Affinio/slate/source/index.md

 api_key | YOUR_API_KEY | Your API key
-from | 0 | The offset from the first result you want to fetch. size | 10 | The maximum amount of campaigns to be returned.
+from | 0 | The offset from the first result you want to fetch. size | 10 | The maximum amount of campaigns to be returned. created_before | null | Returns all campaigns created before a certain date (in milliseconds) created_after | null | Returns all campaigns created after a certain date (in milliseconds)